-In the Anglican Cycle of Prayer: The Church of the Province of Myanmar (Burma)
+In the Anglican Cycle of Prayer: The Church of Nigeria

 For peace and justice in the world: For an end to all prejudice and wrongful discrimination; For Earth, for the wisdom and commitment to care for it through our practices; For the people serving in the U.S. Armed Forces, domestically and throughout the world; For those who find themselves homeless, hungry, or without resources; For refugees everywhere.